Conduct and Ethics Manual

 I have been posted overseas as Head of Mission and often use my personal Facebook account to post photos of myself undertaking official business.
 I also post personal pictures of family and holidays.
 A number of people I have met in country in an official capacity have become Facebook friends.
 Is this OK?

 All departmental staff, but SES officers and Heads of Mission/Post in particular, should be aware that Facebook friends may not be able to separate your private identity from your role as a DFAT employee.
 This is especially true when serving in the overseas environment where what you say may be perceived to represent the views of DFAT and the Australian Government.
 Private statements can also carry more weight depending on your role and level of seniority in the Department.
 You should always consider how any disclosure of personal information could be perceived by others and reflect on whether any of the information you have shared about yourself, family or others such as physical location, daily routines, work and recreational interest could lead to unwelcome surveillance.

-If you assess that there is a sound business need for you to connect with the public and share information about your official role and duties using Facebook, you should use the post's official Facebook Page.
-If there is no official Facebook Page for your post, you may wish to consider submitting a business plan to Assistant Secretary, Parliamentary and Media Branch.
+If you assess that there is a sound business need for you to connect with the public and share information about your official role and duties using Facebook, you should use the post’s official Facebook Page.
+If there is no official Facebook Page for your post, you may wish to consider submitting a business plan to Assistant Secretary, Communications Branch.